 Chart 11 shows changes in the number of jobs by business size.
 In interpreting the indices for jobs by business size, it is important to keep in mind that they represent proportionate rather than absolute job losses.
-Large businesses (200 employees plus) have been least affected by COVID-19 in proportionate terms, with the number of jobs decreasing by 5 per cent to mid-April and steady recovery thereafter.
+Large businesses (200 employees plus) were least affected initially by COVID-19 in proportionate terms, with the number of jobs decreasing by 5 per cent to mid-April and with steady recovery thereafter so that by early December the number of jobs had returned to the same level as mid-March.
 Small (1-19 employees) and medium-sized (20-199 employees) businesses were worse affected initially, losing about 12 per cent of jobs.
-Recovery brought a strong increase in jobs in small businesses, so that by early October the number of jobs was almost back to the same level as in mid-March.
-Recovery in the number of jobs in medium-sized businesses has been slower, by early October it had returned to about 6 per cent below the level in mid-March.
+Recovery brought a strong increase in jobs in small businesses, so that by early December the number of jobs was about 2 per cent above in mid-March.
+Recovery in the number of jobs in medium-sized businesses has been slower, by early December it remained about 2 per cent below the level in mid-March.

-Chart 11: Number of jobs, by size of business, 14 March to 14 November 2020
+Chart 10: Number of jobs, by size of business, 14 March to 5 December 2020

-Source: ABS, Weekly Payroll Jobs and Wages, Australia (week ending 14 November 2020), Table 7.
+Source: ABS, Weekly Payroll Jobs and Wages, Australia (week ending 16 January 2021), Table 7.